 - IUD insertions 30+

 - Endometrial Biopsies 50+

 Tanya S. Pratt, MD - OB/Gyn Faculty - Dr. Pratt received her BS in Biology from High Point University.
 After receiving her medical degree from the University of North Carolina School of Medicine in Chapel Hill, Dr. Pratt completed her residency at Riverside Regional Medical Center in OB/GYN and Family Medicine.
 She is board-certified in family medicine as well as in obstetrics and gynecology.
-Dr. Pratt is a graduate of the Cone Health Physician Leadership Academy and is currently the Chief of the OB/GYN Service at Women’s Hospital.
+Dr. Pratt is a graduate of the Cone Health Physician Leadership Academy and is currently the Chief of the OB/GYN Service at the Women’s & Children's Center.
 She took over the role of Medical Director of the Faculty Practice in February 2016.
 Her interests include teaching evidence-based medicine, performing office procedures, and decreasing the primary Cesarean section rate.

 Salary & Benefits